wangjun1996/VisFeature/README.md

 # VisFeature
-A stand-alone program for features extraction and visualization of biological sequences
+A stand-alone program for visualizing and analyzing statistical features of biological sequences

 ## Installation

 We have tested these codes on **Windows10-64bit platform**.
 There is no guarantee that these codes can be compiled and executed on other platforms without modifications.

-For ***Microsoft Windows platform***, just download the VisFeature-win32-x64.7z package from https://github.com/wangjun1996/VisFeature/releases.
+- For ***Microsoft Windows platform***, just download the VisFeature-win32-x64.7z package from https://github.com/wangjun1996/VisFeature/releases.
 Unpack it to your favorite location and then open `VisFeature.exe`.

-For ***Linux platform***, just download the VisFeature-linux-x64.7z package from https://github.com/wangjun1996/VisFeature/releases.
+- For ***Linux platform***, just download the VisFeature-linux-x64.7z package from https://github.com/wangjun1996/VisFeature/releases.
 Unpack it to your favorite location and then open `VisFeature`.

+**Please note**:
+- Some anti-virus software may report a risky warning when you first run VisFeature.
+Please do not worry about it and you can ignore it.
-**Please note**: The maximum size of file that can be opened in VisFeature is **5MB**.
+- The maximum size of file that can be opened in VisFeature is **5MB**.
 If you want to use a file that larger than 5MB as input, you can **upload** it on the page of "Compute And Visualization" mode.
 Uploading file is much faster than opening file, so upload is more recommended.

 If you got any difficulties, just send emails to wj0708@tju.edu.cn.
 We will try our best to fix it.